-Physicians who achieved basic certification by ABOG prior to 1986 hold certificates that are not time-limited.
-Their certificates do not expire.
+Physicians who achieved subspecialty certification by ABOG prior to 1987 hold certificates that are not time-limited.
+That is, their certificates do not expire.
 However, those physicians may elect to participate in some or all of the parts of the MOC process.
 Such participation does not change their certification status in any manner.
 The duration of their certification remains unlimited.